Flexible constraint satisfiability and a problem in semigroup theory

 Part \ref{part:varieties} contains applications of the results in Part \ref{part:sat} to hardness of finite membership problems for pseudovarieties.
-In Section \ref{sec:B21} we consider the pseudovariety $\mathcal{V}({\bf B}_2^1)$ generated by the six-element Brandt monoid $\mathbf{B}_2^1$ and show in Theorem \ref{thm:LDS} that any pseudovariety containing $\mathcal{V}({\bf B}_2^1)$ and contained within the join of $\mathcal{V}({\bf B}_2^1)$ with $\mathbb{L}\mathbf{DS}$ has \texttt{NP}-hard finite membership problem (with respect to \logspace\ reductions).
-Note that $\mathbb{L}\mathbf{DS}$ is the largest pseudovariety omitting ${\bf B}_2^1$.
+In Section \ref{sec:B21} we consider the pseudovariety $\mathsf{V}_{\rm fin}({\bf B}_2^1)$ generated by the six-element Brandt monoid $\mathbf{B}_2^1$ and show in Theorem \ref{thm:LDS} that any pseudovariety containing $\mathsf{V}_{\rm fin}({\bf B}_2^1)$ and contained within the join of $\mathsf{V}_{\rm fin}({\bf B}_2^1)$ with $\mathsf{L}\mathbf{DS}$ has \texttt{NP}-hard finite membership problem (with respect to \logspace\ reductions).
+Note that $\mathsf{L}\mathbf{DS}$ is the largest pseudovariety omitting ${\bf B}_2^1$.
 As a corollary we deduce that adding an identity element to any finite completely 0-simple semigroup whose sandwich matrix is block-diagonal produces a semigroup (or monoid) whose pseudovariety has \texttt{NP}-hard finite membership problem; Corollary~\ref{cor:orthodoxlike}.
-In Section~\ref{sec:small} we deduce some easier consequences of the flexible satisfaction results, giving a $3$-element algebra and $4$-element groupoid with \texttt{NP}-complete and \texttt{NP}-hard finite membership problem (respectively) for their pseudovarieties; see Corollary~\ref{cor:small}.
+In Section~\ref{sec:small} we explore results beyond the monoid and semigroup signatures.
+We deduce some easier consequences of the flexible satisfaction results by giving a $3$-element algebra and $4$-element groupoid with \texttt{NP}-complete and \texttt{NP}-hard finite membership problem (respectively) for their pseudovarieties; see Corollary~\ref{cor:small}.
+We then consider expansions of ${\bf B}_2^1$ to the inverse semigroup signature and the semiring signature. \begin{remark} A number of developments have occurred since the submission of the article, some of which depend on the key results contained here.
+Ham \cite{ham:SATconf,ham:SAT} used Theorem \ref{thm:SP2} below (from arXiv version) to provide a full classification of all constraint problems on 2-elements for which a version of $2$-robust satisfiability is intractable and initiated the algebraic method for both robust satisfiability and universal Horn class membership.
+Following this, the author and Ham revisited the central approach of Part \ref{part:sat} below and showed how to obtain a complete classification of tractability and intractability for robust satisfiability on core templates, as well as of tractability and intractability for universal Horn class membership on core templates \cite{hamjac}.
+In progress work of the author with Barto and Ham will extend this to a complete classification of finite relational structures with tractable universal Horn class membership problem.
+While those developments are in a sense infinitely more powerful than the results obtained in the present article, they do not supersede the results here due to the slightly weakened definitions used in \cite{hamjac}; see discussion after Lemma \ref{lem:folklore} below as well as after Corollary \ref{cor:uHK3}.
+The tighter definitions used in the present results enable computational reductions to instances with a high level of local uniformity, which is very useful in practice and important for the main results of Part \ref{part:varieties}.

+Further developments depending on the present paper can be found in Jackson and Zhang~\cite{jaczha} and Jackson, Ren and Zhao~\cite{JRZ}, which will be discussed in more detail at appropriate points of Part~\ref{part:varieties}. \end{remark}